dineshachuthan/AIStoryTellerBackendAPI/replit.md

 - When adding ANY text, immediately create corresponding i18n template with proper variables
 - Pattern: `{UIMessages.getTitle('MESSAGE_CODE')}` or `{getDynamicMessage('CODE', variables).message}`

+### Zero Tolerance Direct API Call Policy
+**FRONTEND MUST ONLY COMMUNICATE WITH BACKEND THROUGH api-client.ts - NO EXCEPTIONS**
+- ABSOLUTELY NO direct fetch(), apiRequest(), or endpoint calls anywhere in frontend components
+- ALL backend communication MUST go through apiClient.stories, apiClient.auth, apiClient.voice, etc.
+- VIOLATION OF THIS RULE HAS BEEN FIXED MULTIPLE TIMES - user has zero tolerance for this
+- Before ANY API communication, check if endpoint exists in api-client.ts - if not, add it there first
+- NEVER use direct API calls even for "temporary" or "quick" solutions
+- Pattern: `apiClient.stories.get(id)` NOT `fetch('/api/stories/${id}')`
+- Pattern: `apiClient.audio.transcribe(formData)` NOT `fetch('/api/audio/transcribe', {method: 'POST', body: formData})`

+### Zero Tolerance Direct Toast Usage Policy
+**ALL TOAST MESSAGES MUST USE toast-utils.ts - NO DIRECT useToast() CALLS**
+- ABSOLUTELY NO direct useToast() or toast() calls anywhere in frontend components
+- ALL toast notifications MUST go through toast.success(), toast.error(), toast.info() from toast-utils.ts
+- VIOLATION OF THIS RULE HAS BEEN FIXED 100+ TIMES - user has zero tolerance for this recurring issue
+- Use toastMessages for common patterns with i18n support
+- ALL toasts automatically use 5-second duration and proper i18n messages
+- NEVER import useToast directly - only import from toast-utils.ts
+- Pattern: `toast.success(toastMessages.saveSuccess('item'))` NOT `toast({ title: 'Success', variant: 'default' })`
+- Pattern: `toast.error(toastMessages.saveFailed('error'))` NOT `toast({ title: 'Error', variant: 'destructive' })`

 ### Zero Tolerance Test Data Policy
 **DO NOT ADD ANY TEST DATA INTO DATABASE WITHOUT PRIOR APPROVAL**
 - NEVER insert test records, mock data, or fallback values into any database table